Lombiq/NodeJs-Extensions/Readme.md

 ### Integration with MSBuild

-`Lombiq.NodeJs.Extensions` tightly integrates with the MSBuild build system and executes linting and compilation tasks transparently.
-In case of warnings or errors during the execution of those tasks, respective warnings and errors will be generated with MSBuild and brought to your attention.
+`Lombiq.NodeJs.Extensions` tightly integrates with MSBuild and executes linting and compilation tasks transparently.
+In case of warnings or errors during the execution of those tasks, respective MSBuild warnings and errors will be generated and surfaced.

 During the first build of your project after adding `Lombiq.NodeJs.Extensions`, it will additionally be added as an `npm` package to your project, which allows you to run the contained `npm` scripts from your project.
 Refer to the [available scripts](#available-scripts) section for more information.